|2||@Ravens||L 17 - 23||7||14||2||4||1||1||0||0||0||0|

 RB FB Career

 - In 2016, became one of just four players in NFL history with at least 1,200+ rushing yards and 800+ receiving yards in a season and just the seventh player since the 1970 merger to lead the NFL in both scrimmage yards and TDs in a season.

 - In 2016, Johnson became the first player in NFL history to post 100+ scrimmage yards in each of the first 15 games of a season.
 His 15 games with 100+ scrimmage yards tied Barry Sanders (1997) for the most in NFL history in a single season.

-- Led all NFL running backs in receptions (80) and receiving yards (879) in 2016.
+- Led all NFL RBs in receptions (80) and receiving yards (879) in 2016.

 - Has been named NFC Offensive Player of the Week twice (Weeks 5 & 13 in 2016); NFC Special Teams Player of the Week once (Week 2 in 2015); NFC Offensive Player of the Month once (October of 2016); NFL Offensive Rookie of the Month once (Dec./Jan. of 2015).

 - In 2015, he totaled 1,636 all-purpose yards (581 rushing yards, 457 receiving yards, 598 kickoff return yards), becoming just the fourth player in NFL history to post 500+ rushing yards, 400+ receiving yards, 500+ kickoff return yards and 13+ TDs in a season, joining Timmy Brown (1962), Gale Sayers (1965) and Maurice Jones-Drew (2006).

-· Is the only player in NFL history with a rushing TD, receiving TD and kickoff return TD in his first two career games.
+- Only player in NFL history with a rushing TD, receiving TD and kickoff return TD in his first two career games.
 Johnson had a 55-yard TD reception in Week 1 win vs. New Orleans and then recorded a 108-yard kickoff return TD and a 13-yard TD run at Chicago in Week 2.
 His 108-yard return on the game’s opening kickoff in Chicago marked the longest TD in franchise history and is tied for the second-longest play in NFL history.

 - Just the second Northern Iowa player ever selected by the Cardinals, joining T Brandon Keith, who was taken in the seventh round (225th overall) in 2008.

 - While at UNI, Johnson earned his way on the Dean’s List twice for having a GPA of 3.5 or above and was a 3.0 honoree for multiple semesters.
 Johnson worked full-time jobs all four summers while in school.
 He worked on a crew removing asbestos his first summer and he worked 5:30 AM to 2:00 PM every day over the final three summers as a maintenance man in the school dorms.